The ILO and the Federation of Egyptian Industries (FEI) join forces to support youth and refugees in Greater Cairo

 The Agreement comes within the framework of the PROSPECTS Partnership, which is funded by the Kingdom of the Netherlands and is being implemented through a partnership between several multilateral agencies, namely: IFC, ILO, UNHCR and UNICEF.
 The Agreement was signed by Mr. Eric Oechslin, ILO Country Director for Egypt and Eritrea and Director of the Decent Work Team for North Africa, and Mr. Khaled Abd-Elazim, FEI Executive Director, on 25 May 2021.

-The apprenticeship programme aims to empower Egyptian youth and refugees between the ages of 20 and 35 years by providing them with apprenticeship opportunities inside workshops and factories to increase their access to decent work opportunities within the targeted governorates.
-In this context, the programme will be focusing on several employment-intensive industries, such as the ready-made garments (RMG) and furniture industries in Greater Cairo.
+The programme aims to empower Egyptian youth and refugees between the ages of 20 and 35 years by providing them with apprenticeship opportunities inside workshops and factories to increase their access to decent work opportunities within the targeted governorates.
+In this context, the programme will be focusing on several employment-intensive industries, such as the ready-made garments (RMG) and furniture m in Greater Cairo.

 “The programme will support beneficiaries to obtain high-quality education through the enhancement of their technical skills, as part of the ILO’s efforts to link them with decent job opportunities.
-This methodology will result in a productive workforce that will be able to contribute positively to the development of Egypt in a sustainable manner, specifically after the COVID-19 pandemic,” said Mr. Eric Oechslin.
+This methodology will result in a productive workforce that will be able to contribute positively to the development of Egypt in a sustainable manner, especially after the COVID-19 pandemic,” said Mr. Oechslin.

 The federation has been striving since 2015 to highlight the role of social responsibility in enhancing the competitiveness of economic institutions, raising the productivity of companies and promoting economic and development indicators.
 In addition to demonstrating the positive repercussions of applying social responsibility initiatives to achieve social peace, social justice and to develop human resources and the returns of that on increasing youth employment rates."Mr. Khaled Abd-Elazim, FEI Executive Director